Assistant Professor of EECS

-gtzimpragos [at] ucsb [dot] edu
+Contact: gtzimpra [at] umich [dot] edu

-I am a final-year Ph.D. candidate in the Department of Computer Science at UC Santa Barbara and a research affiliate at Lawrence Berkeley National Laboratory.
+I am an Assistant Professor in the Electrical Engineering and Computer Science Department at the University of Michigan.
 My interests tend to sit within the field of computer architecture but are not limited to this area.
 For my latest updates, please take a look at my publications page and scholar profile.

 Superconductor electronics are (literally) cool and have been around for a while.
 However, they have only recently gained interest from computer systems researchers.
 To accelerate innovation at the intersection of these two fields, I built the JJUNCTION.
-If you want to share a comment, suggestion, or new material, drop me a line!
+If you want to share a comment, suggestion, or new material, drop me a line.